Phillies vs. Orioles MLB Betting Odds, Trends & Prediction

-The Phillies vs. Orioles series will open at 7:05 p.m.
-ET on Friday night.
-With Ranger Suarez set to oppose Kyle Bradish in the pitching matchup, what’s the best value for bettors tonight in Baltimore?
+The Phillies vs. Orioles series continues from Oriole Park at Camden Yards on Saturday afternoon at 4:05 p.m.
+ET.
+With little to no value in today’s pitching matchup, what’s the best bet for this interleague clash?

 Game Matchup & Betting Odds